 Recent mass shooting cases illustrate how difficult it can be to untangle this equation.
-Most of the press and public quickly settled on “Islamic terrorism” as the explanation for the June 2016 nightclub massacre in Orlando—but to this day Omar Mateen’s motive remains a puzzle, marked by questions about his mental health, unproven theories about his alleged self-hating homophobia, and dubious accounts of his supposedly long-held extremist views (including Mateen reportedly pledging allegiance to opposing militant Islamist groups).
+Most of the press and public quickly settled on “Islamic terrorism” as the explanation for the June 2016 nightclub massacre in Orlando—but to this day Omar Mateen’s motive ultimately remains a puzzle, marked by questions about his mental health, unproven theories about his alleged self-hating homophobia, and dubious accounts of his supposedly long-held extremist views (including Mateen reportedly pledging allegiance to opposing militant Islamist groups).

 As I reported last June, a social-media-driven desire for infamy—chillingly evoked by Mateen’s real-time use of Facebook while he carried out the attack—may have pointed to a more clinical rather than ideological explanation.
 In that regard his case isn’t unique among mass shooters.
 “If they pledge to ISIS, in their minds it burnishes their reputations even more because they become a part of a larger and much more frightening movement,” forensic psychologist Reid Meloy, a top threat assessment expert, told me after the Orlando attack.
 “They also garner much more attention as soon as they pledge allegiance, whether during the fact or just before it.”

 The San Bernardino mass shooting proved to be a clearer case of militant Islamist terrorism, while various other attackers have been conspicuously steeped in far-right political extremism.
 The many layers of a case can also be enigmatic to an opposite effect.
 Prior to Wednesday, the last attacker to successfully target a member of Congress—Jared Loughner, who shot Gabby Giffords and 18 others in Tucson, Arizona, in 2011—was largely written off as insane.
 Once in custody, he was diagnosed and treated in a highly secure psychiatric facility for many months prior to his trial.
 Yet, law enforcement officials and forensic psychology experts I’ve spoken with who know the intricacies of Loughner’s case have pointed out that his obsessions bore some distinct hallmarks of political extremism.
-He’d recorded videos that seemed crazy at face value, but they evoked themes familiar to the far right, with riffs about government conspiracies and assaults on the constitution and freedom of speech.
+He’d recorded videos that seemed crazy, but they evoked themes familiar to the far right, with riffs about government conspiracies and assaults on the constitution and freedom of speech.

 A journalist who did a deep dive into an Uber driver’s recent gun rampage in Michigan was sufficiently mystified by what he found to conclude that there simply was no explanation for what happened in that case.

-Perhaps the only certainty right now about the attack on the congressional baseball practice, other than its horror, is that many details of what led up to it remain unclear.
+Perhaps the only certainty right now about the attack on the congressional baseball practice, other than its familiar horror, is that many details of what led up to it remain unclear.
 Tim Slater, the special agent in charge of the FBI’s Washington field office, told reporters on Wednesday that the bureau was “exploring all angles,” including a possible assassination attempt.
 He also appealed to the public for additional information about the deceased suspect.
 It was too soon, he said, to comment about a motive.